 From January through to May, the pans are full of life as the migratory herds pass through.
 At this time of year the pans are definitely worth visiting for game viewing alone.
 However the remainder of the year, from June through to November, sees a dramatic exodus of all game and any areas away from the Boteti river should not be viewed as a big game destination.
 It is at this time of year however, that the pans are arguably at their most magical and the huge expanse of nothingness is easiest to explore.
 Quad biking at this time is a great way to explore the pans, and an activity you cannot do throughout the beginning of the year.

 You really have to think about why you are visiting the pans.
 The camps and the activities they offer are very different to each other.
-Speaking to a knowledgeable consultant and discussing the benefits of the different times of year is incredibly important.
+Overall, the pans work very well as a contrast to the wet, lush areas that house Botswana’s best game.
+We recommend that clients try to visit the area if they intend to spend over a week in the country; however, speaking to a knowledgeable consultant and discussing the benefits of the different times of year is incredibly important.